List of Cannes Film Festival records: Longest screening runtime

-Longest gap between first time in official selection and first Palme d'Or
+Longest gap between first time in Official Selection and first Palme d'Or

-42 years – Jean-Luc Godard's first film in official selection was How's it going, screened in the section Perspectives du Cinéma Français in 1976.
+42 years – Jean-Luc Godard's first film in Official Selection was How's it going, screened in the section Perspectives du Cinéma Français in 1976.
 He won his first and only Palme d'Or for The Image Book in 2018, which also marked the first time in the history of the festival that a director was awarded with a Palme d'Or Spéciale.

+Directing records

 Directors with multiple Palme d'Or wins

-10 directors or co-directors have won the Palme d'Or twice.
+11 directors or co-directors have won the Palme d'Or twice.
 Three of these (^{‡}) have won for consecutive films.